Vykyan/retroTINK-setup/README.md

 # retroTINK-setup
 A Setup script to install RetroTINK configs on a fresh RetroPie v4.3+

+These all are setup for my Sony Trinitron KV-AR29M31 via Component inputs.

 HowTo:

 Console/SSH into your fresh retropie install.